-- 2.1.2.3 Two (2) on-field umpires and one (1) third umpire from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires.
-The third umpire shall act as emergency on-field umpire. - 2.1.2.4 Where the match is televised or streamed with a provision of TV Umpire replays, one (1) fourth umpire, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires, to act as emergency third umpire. - 2.1.3 For T20I series that are playing alongside a ODI series that forms a part of the ICC Women's Championship, the following umpires are to be appointed in each match.
+- 2.1.2.3 Two (2) on-field umpires and one (1) third umpire, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires.
+The third umpires shall act as emergency on-field umpire. - 2.1.2.4 Where the match is televised or streamed with a provision of TV umpire replays, one (1) fourth umpire, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires, to act as emergency third umpire... - 2.1.3 As early as possible before each match, the Home Board will advise the ICC of the names of its appointees and will advise the Manager of the visiting team of all umpires' names.